 The preparation of the financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the year.
 Areas requiring significant estimation relate to the liability for post-employment benefits, compensated absences and termination benefits.
 Actual results could differ from those estimates.

 (h) Budget Figures

-Budget figures for 2019 were approved by the Commission on September 19, 2018.
-Amended budget figures for 2019 were approved by the Commission on March 19, 2019.
+Budget figures for 2020 were approved by the Commission on September 18, 2019.